Bryant Terry

-Bryant Terry (born 1974) is an African-American vegan chef, food justice activist, and author.
+Bryant Terry (born January 24, 1974) is an African-American vegan chef, food justice activist, and author.
 He has written four vegan cookbooks and cowrote a book about organic eating.
 He won a 2015 James Beard Foundation Leadership Award for his food justice work.
-In 2021 he was awarded a NAACP Image Award for his book Vegetable Kingdom, which received a starred review from Publishers Weekly.
+In 2021 he was awarded an NAACP Image Award for his book Vegetable Kingdom, which was also nominated in 2022 for a James Beard Award, and received a starred review from Publishers Weekly.

 Early life and education

 Terry's parents are Beatrice Terry, a neonatal nurse, and Booker Terry, an environmental protection specialist.

 Terry grew up in Memphis, Tennessee.
 He attended Xavier University of Louisiana, graduating with a degree in English.
 He then moved to New York City to attend graduate school at New York University, where he earned an M.A. in history.
 While at NYU, after hearing a hip-hop song about factory farming, he switched to a plant-based diet and started reading about early efforts to address food injustice.
 He then enrolled in the chef's training program at the Natural Gourmet Institute for Health and Culinary Arts in New York City.